g4m817/llm-attention-head-instability/README.md

 # WARNING: This repository is under heavy work, I've finished my initial experiments, but aggregating and displaying the data is taking a really long time!
 I'll remove this banner when it is complete.

-# Inter-Head Instability: Disagreement Among Attention Heads May Be an Early Warning Sign of Adversarial Input
+# Inter-Head Instability: Disagreement Among Attention Heads

 > DISCLAIMER: I am not an ML engineer, I have no academic or formal background in ML.
 I am a security engineer that was only tinkering with this as a side-project when I observed the signal.
+I could be completely wrong, but I'm attempting to formalize it into a digestable form to hopefully allow academics to take it forward to validate/improve/discard as meaningless.
+The more work I do the more I think it may just be the distraction effect re-discovered through std dev of inter-heads attention on system share.

 This repo contains experiments showing that **attention heads often disagree when faced with adversarial input**, and that this is a useful signal of prompt injection attempts.
 Although, more research needs to be conducted to determine if its useful across datasets / instructions and model families.
 Even if it turns out to not be a useful detection mechanism for prompt injection, it may at least provide some insight into why models attention drifts towards adversarial input during generation.

 ---

 ## 1. Overview
 Recent work on attention interpretability has described a distraction effect, see: [Attention Tracker: Detecting Prompt Injection Attacks in LLMs (Hung, Ko, Rawat, Chung, Hsu, and Chen, 2024)](https://arxiv.org/html/2411.00348v1), which showed a distraction effect: attention drifting from system tokens to adversarial ones.
-We extend that view by highlighting a different signal — inter-head instability.
+We are attempting to extend that view by highlighting a different signal — inter-head instability.
 Instead of drifting together, attention heads often disagree: some cling to the system prompt, others ignore it, fracturing the model’s internal consensus.
+This _may_ lead to the distraction effect, but more research is required.

-This disagreement isn’t just an interpretability curiosity.
-It shows up consistently in the right decoding windows and provides a diagnostic signal of prompt injection attempts.
-By measuring variance across heads in their focus on system tokens, we can reliably flag when the model is being pushed off-course.
+This disagreement may just be an interpretability curiosity, but it shows up consistently in the right decoding windows across system prompts and datasets, so far at least.
+By measuring variance across heads in their focus on system tokens, we may be able reliably flag when the model is being pushed off-course, early.

 Of course, there are outliers.
 Some benign prompts confuse the model’s heads, and some adversarial prompts slip through without disagreement.
-That’s expected — we’re not explaining why heads agree or disagree (that remains a black box), only observing that divergence correlates with adversarial prompting and is rare in benign cases.
+That’s expected — we’re not explaining why heads agree or disagree (that remains a black box), only observing that divergence correlates with adversarial prompting.

 ---